-You may revise and resubmit applications that were rejected in previous competitions.
+You may revise and resubmit previously rejected applications.
 Submissions are subject to the application requirements and review criteria of the current competition.

-Per 2 CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding and/or approved federal award budget.
+Per 2 CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding or approved federal award budget.
+If one application to NEH is pending, a second application for the same project costs, even if to a different program, may be ruled ineligible.
 However, you may submit multiple proposals for complementary aspects of the same overall project.
+If you are submitting complementary proposals to other NEH programs or government agencies, specify when and to whom in the Supplementary Cover Sheet for NEH Grant Programs.
 NEH may disallow costs or reject applications that include overlapping project costs.
 An individual's level of effort cannot exceed 100% across multiple active federally funded awards.